raspberrypilearning/getting-started-scratch/en/step_12.md

 --- /collapse ---

-Drag into a **backpack** costumes, sprites, sounds and scripts that you want to copy between projects:
+Drag into a **Backpack** costumes, sprites, sounds, and scripts that you want to copy between projects.

 --- collapse ---